 There are other factors, as well.
 To make a well-informed decision on custody, the court will often review the living situation of each parent, whether or not there are other people living at those respective residences, prior criminal records, proximity to schooling, drug and alcohol use of either parent, and so on.
 Clearly, child custody is one of the most important factors in resolving a divorce, and the court takes the decision seriously.

 Before a divorce is finalized, there is a kind of support called temporary maintenance that can be enforced by the court.
 There is a formula to determine the maintenance payment amount — it can be found online.
 A legal professional may help you calculate these payment amounts.

 As part of the final divorce terms, spousal support is determined by the court based on the couple’s lifestyle while they were married.
 Other factors, like the ability to continually pay support, are also considered.
 If there a significant change in circumstances for either spouse, spousal support can later be reviewed and, if the court sees fit, adjusted.

 Parents with physical custody of children are often eligible for child support from the other parent.
 Child support payments calculated specifically based on the income of the noncustodial parent (the parent without physical custody).

 Following certain deductions, like Social Security and Medicare, a certain percentage of the income is then ordered to be paid for child support.
 This percentage increases with the amount of children the couple has.
-In the case of one child, it's 17%.
-For two, 25%.
-For three, 29%, and so on.
+In the case of one child, it’s 17 percent.
+For two, 25 percent.
+For three, 29 percent and so on.
 Child support must be paid until the child is 21 years of age.